openmobilemaps/maps-core/ios/readme.md

 import MapCore

 class TiledLayerConfig: MCTiled2dMapLayerConfig {
-    // Defines both an additional scale factor for the tiles, as well as how many
+    // Defines both an additional scale factor for the tiles (and if they are scaled
+    // to match the target devices screen density), how many layers above the ideal
- 		// layers above the ideal one should be loaded an displayed as well.
+    // one should be loaded an displayed as well, as well as if the layer is drawn,
-    func getZoomInfo() -> MCTiled2dMapZoomInfo {
+    // when the zoom is smaller/larger than the valid range func getZoomInfo() -> MCTiled2dMapZoomInfo {
       MCTiled2dMapZoomInfo(zoomLevelScaleFactor: 0.65,
                            numDrawPreviousLayers: 1,